deckgo/deckdeckgo/docs/docs/slides/app-slides-introduction/app-slides-introduction.md

-# Concept
+# Introduction

-[DeckDeckGo] is a deck of slides where each slide is based on a template which has its own layout and behaviour.
+[DeckDeckGo] is a deck of slides.
+Each of these is based on a template which has its own layout and behaviour and not other limit than what the web can offer.

 Their content could be edited and structured using `slots` and other attributes.

-The parent deck should be declared using the tag `<deckgo-deck/>` and each slide should be added as its children.
+The deck itself is declared using the tag `<deckgo-deck/>` and each slides can be added as its children.

 ```
 <deckgo-deck>